bioinfoDZ/scDAPP/README.md

-You can then install from Github with:
+You can then install this package from Github with:

 ``` r
 # install.packages("devtools")